 Should You Do Both Disneyland and LEGOLAND?

 You can definitely do both parks on a Southern California vacation.
-We’ve done that before and it’s a blast.
+We’ve done that before, and it’s a blast.

 I recommend starting with LEGOLAND California because it’s smaller, less overwhelming, and it’s a shorter park day.
 And it doesn’t have the same razzle-dazzle “magic” as Disneyland.

-Then, take a transition day as you drive up to Disneyland to rest and play at a hotel pool or hang out in Downtown Disney before starting your Disneyland vacation.
+Then, take a transition day as you drive to Disneyland to rest and play at a hotel pool or hang out in Downtown Disney before starting your Disneyland vacation.